Overcoming a Swan Phobia (cygnophobia)

 - Past negative encounters can build up over time and create fears and phobias

 For those affected, even the sight of a swan in the distance can trigger anxiety, which can lead to avoidance of lakes, rivers, and parks where swans might be present.
+This can really affect the quality of life for someone who has a fear of swans.
+So many enjoyable outdoor activities become limited or impossible.
+This can affect not only one’s personal mental health but family relationships, friendships and even professional life.

 The Majestic World of Swans